wescale/k8s-advanced-training/Day-1/Istio/README.md

 Curl nginx service, its taking 7s to respond

 ## Canary release
-We will deploy 2 version of hello app
+We will deploy 2 versions of hello app
 ```sh
 kubectl apply -f hello-app.yaml -n mesh
 ```